 2. Avoiding certain food

 You will often hear the ladies in your homes advising you on what to eat during your period for stomach pain.
 Bloating and water retention is very common during your period, so to avoid those issues, you need to stay away from food with high salt content (bye bye chips), caffeine and alcohol.
-Instead eat foods that help relieve menstrual cramps such as fresh fruits and veggies, and even some tea.
+Instead eat foods that help relieve menstrual cramps such as fresh fruits and veggies, and even some tea for period pain relief.

 3. Essential oils for stress relief

-Research shows that a 20 minute oil massage can help reduce some of the aches around your abdomen, sides, back and anywhere else on your body.
+Research shows that a 20 minute oil massage can help reduce with period pain relief around your abdomen, sides, back and anywhere else on your body.
 Adding essential oils into the mix can also help you with PMS.
 Nua’s Balance roll-on, our natural and aromatherapy backed roll-on uses a blend of essential oils to help you manage your premenstrual syndrome a bit better.

 4. Staying hydrated